alien4cloud/alien4cloud.github.io/documentation/1.4.0/rest/controller_application-topology-version-controller.md

 * application/json

-### Delete a tag for the application.
+### Delete an application topology version from its id
 ```
-DELETE /rest/v1/applications/{applicationId}/tags/{tagId}
+DELETE /rest/v1/applications/{applicationId}/versions/{applicationVersionId}/topologyVersions/{topologyVersion}
 ```

 #### Description

 The logged-in user must have the application manager role for this application.
 Application role required [ APPLICATION_MANAGER ]

 #### Parameters